Boston Museum of Fine Arts Announces Curatorship for Judaica

 July 16, 2010

 Hanukkah lamp of hammered, cast, and engraved silver accented with gold, ca. 1750s in Augsburg, Germany.
-Other notable examples of Judaica in the MFA’s collection include a shofar in the Musical Instruments collection, a Torah Binder in Textiles and Fashion Arts, and a Kiddush Cup in American Decorative Arts.
-Courtesy of the MFA.
+Located in the Angelica Lloyd Russell Gallery in the Museum of Fine Arts, Boston.

-In the summer of 2010, the Museum of Fine Arts, Boston received an unexpected bequest to endow a Curatorship for Judaica and increase its small but significant collection of Jewish art objects.
-The gift came from Jetskalina H. Phillips, a retired Kansas schoolteacher and convert to Judaism.
-Not much is known about Phillips.
-Apparently she had lived in Boston for a time, she studied with Rabbi Roland B. Gittelsohn of Temple Israel and converted to Judaism.
-She is briefly mentioned in a recent Tablet Magazine article.
+In the summer of 2010, the Museum of Fine Arts, Boston (MFA) received an unexpected bequest to endow a Curatorship for Judaica and increase its small but significant collection of Jewish art objects.
+The gift came from Jetskalina H. Phillips, a retired Kansas schoolteacher, who had no known relationship with the museum.
+Born in Holland, she worked as a medical technician and educator.
+She lived in Boston for a few years and converted to Judaism after studying with Roland B. Gittelson, the rabbi of Boston’s Temple Israel.

-The funds from her estate will support acquisitions and curatorial work.
+The funds from her estate were intended to support acquisitions and curatorial work.
 Upon announcement of the gift, the MFA had only eight objects of Judaica in its vast collections.
 Marietta Cambareri was named the first Curator of the MFA’s Judaica collection.
 She acknowledged, “we need just about everything.”

 According to the museum’s press release: